ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

          entry.
       2. If it had a version less than or equal to that of the current map entry, terminate and return an error to the user.

-   2. Receive and verify a binary ladder from this log entry where the target version is the version currently in the map.
-This proves that, at the indicated log entry, the greatest version present is greater than or equal to the previously observed version.
+   2. Obtain a binary ladder (as defined in {{m-binary-ladder}}) from this log entry where the target version is the version currently in the map.
+Verify that all expected lookups are present and all show inclusion.

    3. If the above check fails, terminate and return an error to the user.
       Otherwise, remove the current position-version pair from the map and replace it with a new one for the position of the log entry that the